realityexpander/How_to_program_from_ground_up/README.md

   - [Install IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/download/)
   - [How to clone this Project from Github to your local machine](https://www.jetbrains.com/guide/java/tips/clone-project-from-github/#:~:text=Clone%20a%20project%20from%20the%20IntelliJ%20IDEA%20welcome%20screen&text=Click%20Get%20from%20VCS%2C%20specify,into%20an%20IntelliJ%20IDEA%20project.)
   - Navigate to this `README.md` file in the project and click on the links to the sample code.
-  - In the left hand gutter, click on the green arrow to run the sample code.
+  - In the left-hand gutter, click on the green arrow to run the sample code.

     [<img src="assets/click-green-arrow.png">]()